-In addition, the NRGP receives public grants for special projects, (such as those undertaken for the Department of Finance and Economic Development in the Gauteng Provincial Government in conjunction with the Gauteng Gambling Board, as well as the Mpumalanga Gambling Board).
+In addition, the NRGP receives public grants for special projects, (such as those undertaken for the Department of Finance and Economic Development in the Gauteng Provincial Government in conjunction with the Gauteng Gambling Board).

 The current arrangements were designed to achieve two objectives: